 A torn air filter can cause damage to the ATV engine.
-Dirt and dust may get inside the engine if the element is torn.
-Carefully examine the element for tears before and after cleaning it.
-Replace the element with a new one if it is torn.
+Dirt and dust may get inside the engine if the filter is torn.
+Carefully examine the filter for tears before and after cleaning it.
+Replace the filter with a new one if it is torn.

-8. Clean any dirt or debris from inside the air cleaner.
-Make sure no dirt enters the carburetor.
-9. Install the air filter.
-Install air filter housing cover and secure with the five screws.
+10. Clean any dirt or debris from inside the filter housing.
+11. Inspect the drain cap beneath the main housing for debris and for proper sealing.
+12. Install the air filter and secure with the clamp; then install the air filter housing cover and secure with the screws.
+13. Connect the breather hose; then install the seat.